wundergraph/wundergraph/docs-website/src/pages/docs/cloud/deployments.md

 # Introduction

-WunderGraph Cloud is currently in private alpha.
-If you haven't done so already, sign up using the banner on the top of this page.
+WunderGraph Cloud is currently in public beta.
+If you haven't done so already, [sign up](https://cloud.wundergraph.com/).

 # Requirements